Mokoth/DATA-SCIENCE/SQL/Notes.md

 Indexes serve as lookup tables that efficiently store data for quicker retrieval.

 ## Case example
+Example, index phone numbers from a customers table:

 ```
 CREATE INDEX customers_by_phone
 ON customers (phone_number)